Xunnamius/xunnctl/README.md

 > Alias: `x c g`

-This command outputs the value of one or more `xunnctl` configuration options.
+This command dumps the value of one or more `xunnctl` configuration options straight to stdout without additional outputs, making it suitable for use in scripts.
 These values are stored [locally][2] and protected with `0660` permissions.

+See [here][5] for a list of available configuration options.

+When called without any arguments, this command is an alias for `xunnctl config get --all`.

 #### Examples